boscoh/pdbremix/readme.md

 - `pdbinsert` wraps MODELLER to build loops for gaps in a PDB structure

-## Trajectory analysis tools
+## Simulation and Trajectory Tools

-`pdbremix` provides a simplified interface to run molecular-dynamics on 3 standard MD packages: AMBER11+, GROMACS4.5+ and NAMD2.8+. `pdbremix` assumes that associated files for an MD trajectory *has a common base name*.
+`pdbremix` provides a simplified interface to run molecular-dynamics on 3 standard MD packages: AMBER11+, GROMACS4.5+ and NAMD2.8+.

+- md2pdb

+ `pdbremix` assumes that associated files for an MD trajectory *has a common base name*.

 In AMBER: